Code-Institute-Submissions/poetry_cloud/README.md

 * The footer contains links to social media websites and also to related poetry orgs and websites.

+* Custom error pages to let the user know if a page can't be found (404 status code) or if there has been an internal server error (500).
+Featuring links back to the homepage.

 ### **Homepage**
 There are a number of carefully chosen features on the homepage: